innospan/ledger-data/README.md

 ## Requirements

 This repository is automatically used when installing [innospan/ledger](https://github.com/innospan/ledger).
 There is no need to use this repository directly.
-To contribute you need at least PHP >=7.2.
+To contribute you need at least PHP >=7.2 to be able to run de phppunit tests.

 ## Disclaimer